MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/customer-journeys-create-automated-campaigns.md

 Legend:

-1. **Tile type**: Shows what type of tile it is (segment, email, trigger, and so on).
-The icon and color also indicate this.
+1. **Tile type**: Shows what type of tile it is ("Send an email", "Wait for", "Phone call" and so on).
+The icon inside the tile also indicate this.
-1. **Tile name**: Shows the name assigned to this particular tile.
+1. **Entity name**: Shows the name assigned to a selected entity, e.g. name of the email ("Contoso Chairs").
-1. **Tile status**: Shows key statistics about the tile, such as how many contacts are waiting here or how many messages it has sent so far.
-The information shown varies by tile type.
-1. **Expand button**: Some types of tiles can contain nested tiles.
-Select the expand button to open or close the nested-tile display.
-Tiles that don't accept nested tiles don't show a button here.
-1. **Nested tiles**: You can view, select, configure, or remove existing nested tiles here when the container tile is expanded.
-You can add new nested tiles by dragging them here or to the container tile (this also works when the container is collapsed).

-To configure a tile or nested tile, select it in the pipeline and then go to the **Properties** tab to the right of the canvas, where you'll find all the settings that apply to the type of tile you've selected.
+1. **Tile configuration status**: Shows if the tile is configured already or not.
+The unconfigured status is indicated by a white-colored tile with a call to action (e.g. "Choose an email"), whereas a configured status is indicated by a colored tile with selected entity name.

+Please note:
+In order to create a condition based off of the element inside an email (e.g. checking if your recipient clicked on a Customer Voice survey linked inside your email), go to Email properties and select an appropriate element (e.g. a Customer Voice survey) inside the "Email elements" category.

 For a complete list of all available tiles, and information about how to use them, see the [Customer journey tiles reference](customer-journey-tiles-reference.md).

-### Add tiles by using the command bar and arrow keys
+### Add tiles by using the arrow keys

-Though most people add and arrange tiles by dragging them to the canvas, you can also do it by using the toolbar above the canvas, and you can even build up a pipeline without using the mouse at all.
+Though most people add and arrange tiles by selecting them from the in-place menu using a mouse, you can also do it without using the mouse at all.
 This makes the solution more adaptable to your working preferences while also making it more accessible for people who have trouble working with a mouse.

-1. Select **Add** in the command bar to open the add-tile drop-down list.
-You can also select the Tab key until the **Add** button is highlighted or its name is read aloud by a screen reader.
+    1. Select the Tab key until the cursor moves into the canvas area and the **+** button is highlighted or its name is read aloud by a screen reader.

-1. Choose the type of tile you want to add from the drop-down list by using your mouse, or by using the arrow keys and the Return key.
+1. Click **the Return key** on your keyboard and choose the type of tile you want to add from the drop-down list by using your mouse, or by using the arrow keys and the Return key.

     ![Add a tile from the toolbar](media/cj-add-menu-ill.png "Choose the type of tile you want to add")